Knee anatomy, including muscles, ligament and cartilage

 1. Increase hip-joint flexibility to avoid knee pain from yoga

 The knees are often forced to compensate due to the lack of mobility in neighboring joints.
 In yoga practice, this applies especially to the hip joint.
-There is a good chance yoga practitioner might does not recognize that or chooses to ignore it.
+There is a good chance yoga practitioners might not recognize that or choose to ignore it.

 Therefore, keeping your knees safe starts with safely increasing the mobility in your hip joint.
 By stretching the muscles such as the glutes is a good way to increase hip joint mobility.